httpwg/http-extensions/draft-ietf-httpbis-no-vary-search.md

 No-Vary-Search: params=("%C3%A9+%E6%B0%97")
 ~~~~

 will result in a URL variation config whose vary params are « "`é 気`" ».
+Note that the "`+`" character in the encoded string is mapped to a space (SP).
 As explained in a later example, the canonicalization process during equivalence testing means this will treat as equivalent URIs such as:

 <!-- link "a later example" and "equivalence testing" -->